top of page

 Duluth is facing a housing crisis.
 Far too many of our neighbors are struggling to find an maintain decent housing that fits within their budget.
 We need the political will to face this crisis head-on.
 Ashley was an early supporter of New Model Housing, an initiative that is piloting a way to build affordable units at 50% of the typical costs.
 The county has invested over $1.6 of Covid Relief monies for 24 of these units.
 She has also gathered local housing non-profits to explore opportunities to construct modular housing, which would also lower construction costs and make it easier for first-time home buyers to afford a home.

 On any given winter night, over 200 people are sleeping outside in Duluth, and that is simply unacceptable.
 It is bad for the unhoused.
 It is bad for neighbors.
 And it is bad for the community.
 Ashley has supported expansions of emergency housing programs and shelters in Duluth and throughout St Louis County.
-With fellow commissioners she has pushed the city and county to work together and build solutions to homelessness that go beyond just moving people along from campsite to campsite.
+With fellow commissioners she has pushed the city and county to work together and build solutions to homelessness that go beyond just shuffling people from one block to the next.
 She is active in building funds to support triage housing which would provide people who are currently unhoused with temporary units to stay in and support.

 image1 (1).jpeg